LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

    | ?- packs::restore('requirements.lgt').

-After, the application ``loader.lgt`` file can then load the required packs using their loader files:
+Subsequently, the application ``loader.lgt`` file can then load the required packs using their loader files:

 ::